 Cara Layman, PA-C

 Cara earned her undergraduate degree from Stonehill College in Biochemistry.
 She went on to earn her Master’s Degree in Physician Assistant Studies from Massachusetts College of Pharmacy and Health Sciences in 2008.
 She has been working in spine surgery since 2010 and loves to help patients through surgery to get them back to an active lifestyle.
 In her free time she enjoys spending time with her two children and family.
 She can also be found early in the morning on her peloton.

 Executive Administrative Assistant

 Amanda earned her Associates degree from Massachusetts Bay Community College.
 She has been working in the medical field on and off since 2008 and has been with Dr. Aidlen since 2012.
-In her free time she enjoys spending time with her husband, son and their golden retriever Bergy.
+In her free time she enjoys spending time with her husband, her 2 sons and their golden retriever Bergy.